 - 1 teaspoon salt

-- In a 4 quart saucepan or larger, cover potatoes, carrots, lentils, and oats with water.
+- In a 4 quart saucepan or larger, cover potatoes, carrots, lentils, oats, and garlic cloves with water.
 If using cashews, add at this point.

 - Bring to a boil, then reduce to a low boil/high simmer for 10 minutes.